 Herbal Medicine

-Uses plant remedies.
-Contact: Janet Scanlon MNIMH MBTER, Medical Herbalist and Bowen Technique Practitioner.
-She practises from Summertown Clinic (362 Banbury Road, OX2 7PP) and also has a clinic in Kidlington.
-Tel 01865 513388 / 07970 179662 or email info@oxfordherbalist.co.uk.
+Janet Scanlon MNIMH MBTER, Medical Herbalist and Bowen Technique Practitioner, practises from a clinic in Kidlington.

 Homeopathy

-Sue Anello PHSH, homeopath, offers special rates to students seeking treatment for stress, emotional adjustment, concentration, chronic ailments such as asthma and skin problems, and general well being.
-She also specializes in women's health and children/teens.
-0787 191 2207 or anellony@yahoo.com
+Sue Anello PHSH, homeopath, offers special rates to students seeking treatment for a variety of medical issues, as well as general well being.
+She also specialises in women's health and children/teens.

 Hypnotherapy

 ...'attempts to address an individual's subconscious mind, using the power of suggestion for beneficial change'.
-This quote comes from The UK Hypnotherapy Directory, which you can visit to seek a qualified, registered hypnotherapist near you, as well as to find out how hypnotherapy might be able to help you with anything from quitting smoking to recovering from trauma.
+This quote comes from the voluntary registration board for hypnotherapists, The UK Hypnotherapy Directory, which you can visit to seek a hypnotherapist near you, as well as to find out how hypnotherapy might be able to help you with anything from quitting smoking to recovering from trauma.
 There are several practitioners in Oxford and the surrounding area.

 Massage